Kampung Melayu (Transjakarta): Incidents

-On 24 May 2017, the Kampung Melayu BRT station was destructed by two bomb explosions, breaking the glass.
-Two bombing preperator and three police officers were killed, with 11 people injured.
+On 24 May 2017, the Kampung Melayu BRT station was damaged by two bomb explosions, breaking the glass walls.
+Two bombing preparator and three police officers were killed, with 11 people injured.
 Because of the bombing, corridors 5 and 11 temporarily terminates at Jatinegara RS Premier (now Jatinegara) and corridor 7 terminates at Bidara Cina.
 On 29 May, five days after the bombing, Kampung Melayu station resumed its operational normally.